pouchdb/pouchdb/docs/_posts/2015-03-05-taming-the-async-beast-with-es7.md

 To work with LocalStorage, you simply treat it like a magical JavaScript object that happens to persist your data.
 It uses the same synchronous toolset that you're already used to from working with JavaScript itself.

 For all of [LocalStorage's](http://www.html5rocks.com/en/tutorials/offline/quota-research/) [faults](https://blog.mozilla.org/tglek/2012/02/22/psa-dom-local-storage-considered-harmful/), the ergonomics of this API go a long way to explain its continuing popularity.
-People keep using LocalStorage because it's simple, and it works exactly as you'd expect.
+People keep using LocalStorage, because it's simple and works exactly as expected.

 ### Promises aren't a panacea